projectcarbond/aloo/README.md

 ## Things left to do

-- Production environment
+- Build & Production environment
 - Documentation
 - More extensive README
-- Docker
+- Dockerize!
-- Adding CLI for multiple starter kits
+- Create Starter kits for other languages (preferably Django/Flask/Golang)

 ## License